Fula people: Slavery and caste system

 The first Fulani people who were forcibly expatriated to America during the Atlantic slave trade came from several parts of West and Central Africa.
 Many Fulani slaves came from places such as Guinea, Senegal, Guinea-Bissau, Sierra Leone, Nigeria and Cameroon.
 Most of the slaves who came from Senegal belonged to Fula and Mandinga peoples.
 Some of the most common names found on the Registry of Liberated Africans were Fulani in origin.
 Many of the captors and perpetrators of raids providing sources for the European slave merchants were also Fulani.

 Fula society features the caste divisions typical of the West African region.
-The fairly rigid caste system of the Fula people has medieval roots, was well established by the 15th-century, and it has survived into modern age.
+The fairly rigid caste system of the Fula people has medieval roots, had become well established by the 15th-century, and has survived into modern age.
 The four major castes, states Martin Kich, in their order of status are "nobility, traders, tradesmen (such as blacksmith) and descendants of slaves".
 According to the African Commission on Human and Peoples' Rights, the Fulani people have held on to "a strict caste system".

 There are the Fulani proper, also referred to as the Fulɓe, including the Pullo (also called the Rimɓe (singular)) and the Dimo, meaning "noble".
 There is the artisan caste, including blacksmiths, potters, griots, genealogists, woodworkers, and dressmakers.
-They belong to castes but are free people.
-Then there are those castes of captive, slave or serf ancestry: the Maccuɗo, Rimmayɓe, Dimaajo, and less often Ɓaleeɓe, the Fulani equivalent of the Tuareg Ikelan known as Bouzou (Buzu)/Bella in the Hausa and Songhay languages respectively.
+They belong to castes but are considered free people.
+Then there are those castes of captive, slave or serf ancestry: the Maccuɗo, Rimmayɓe, Dimaajo, and less often Ɓaleeɓe, the Fulani equivalent of the Tuareg Ikelan known as Bouzou (Buzu) or Bella in the Hausa and Songhay languages respectively.
 The Fulani rulers and merchants were, like many other ruling ethnic groups of Africa, also involved in the trans-Atlantic slave trade, sourcing the enslaved people through raids and from captives they took by waging war.
-Many Fulani were enslaved and raided by ethnic groups who adhere to Traditional African religions.
+Many Fulani were enslaved and raided by ethnic groups who adhered to traditional African religions.

 The Fulani castes are endogamous in nature, meaning individuals marry only within their caste.
 This caste system, however, wasn't as elaborate in places like northern Nigeria, Eastern Niger or Cameroon.
 According to some estimates, by the late 19th century, slaves constituted about 50% of the population of the Fulɓe-ruled Adamawa Emirate, where they were referred to as jeyaɓe (singular jeyado).
 Though very high, these figures are representative of many other emirates of the Sokoto Caliphate, of which Adamawa formed a part.
 The castes-based social stratification among the Fula people was widespread and seen across the Sahel, such as Burkina Faso, Niger, Senegal, Guinea, Mali, Nigeria, Sudan, and others.